nus-cs2103-AY2223S2/ip/docs/README.md

 Allows the user to update the deadline of existing deadline tasks in the list without having to create a new deadline

+### 10. Quits the application on command

+Allows the user to close the application without having to click on the cross button of the window

 ## Usage